-Here in Austin, I am a regular attendee of TechBreakfast (an Instagram photo from a prior TechBreakfast is shown at the top of this page).
-I enjoy learning about new business concepts and social good projects with a tech twist, from animal shelter management to veteran employment, from cloud and personal health management systems to improved online donation and event management platforms.
+Here in Austin, I have attended many TechBreakfast gatherings.
+My Instagram photo from a prior TechBreakfast is shown at the top of this page.
+I enjoy learning about new business concepts and social good projects with a tech twist, from animal shelter management to veteran employment, from cloud and personal health management systems to online donation and event management platforms.
 I never cease to be amazed by the creativity of the startup sector and the problems innovators – i.e., capitalists – have identified and seek to solve.

 With this in mind, I was heartened to read Chris’ closing statement,

 “There are many exceptional nonprofits out there getting tremendous results, yet starving for funds to expand their impact.
 By bringing with them the right investment disciplines, and leaving others on the Street, veterans of the financial and investment worlds can have a deep and lasting impact on the causes they care most about.”